-Classes with irregular instructional starting days Refunds will be based on the published starting date of the class and follow the schedule outlined above.
+Classes with irregular instructional starting days Refunds will be based on the published starting date of the class and follow the schedule outlined above amount or have it credited to your WVC account.
+If you paid by credit card, the refund will be credited back to that card.